 1. I-8/Imperial Avenue Interchange: The project includes installing two ramps that will provide direct access to southbound Imperial Avenue which will provide connectivity to southern El Centro.
 Work will take place weekdays over regular and extended day shifts for the next two months.
-Westbound I-8/ Imperial Avenue ramps are expected to be reopened late fall 2021.
-The El Centro City community identifier is being fabricated and is estimated to be installed in November.

-The bridge deck pour was completed in late August and concludes the major concrete work.
-The project is expected to open to traffic in late 2021 or early 2022, with plant establishment/close out work continuing through 2023.
+Eastbound I-8/ Imperial Avenue ramps will continue to be closed and are expected to be reopened late fall 2021.
+The El Centro City Council has approved the installation of a community identifier for this structure.
+Caltrans District 11 and Headquarters units are moving forward based on this approval.
+A rendering is shown below.
+The project is expected to open to traffic in late 2021 or early 2022, with plant establishment and close out work continuing through 2023.